 Mixed-use development will be home to Amazon’s largest Vancouver office, retail, grocery store and high-end food hall

-The redevelopment of the old downtown Vancouver post office into a large, mixed-use development called The Post is well underway.
+The redevelopment of the old downtown Vancouver post office into a large, mixed-use development called The Post is well underway, with the building’s façade on West Georgia completely opened with walls removed.

 Two new office towers to be partially occupied by Amazon are part of the development.
 The towers will be constructed to a LEED Gold standard and will contain 1.13 million square feet of office space.